OliPerkins1987/AnthroFireDB/Paper/DAFI-Paper.md

 pas.max <- filter(fs.fp, `Fire purpose` == 'Pasture management' & grepl('max', Behaviour))$Combined.stat
 ```

-In particular, hunter-gatherer fire sizes vary more than pasture
+In particular, hunting-gathering fire sizes vary more than pasture
 managament fires, with sizes ranging from 1.4 ha to 8345 ha compared to
 4.4 ha to 244.8 ha.